Our Mission

 Disaster Relief

-When severe weather hits a community, the fastest and most effective help usually comes from regional organizations already embedded in the affected area.
-That is where we direct our support.
+When severe weather hits a community, the fastest help comes from regional organizations already on the ground — the teams coordinating shelter, delivering supplies, and getting families back on their feet.
+That is where our money goes.

 What Comes Next